silverweed/lifish/README.md

 aren't required).
 If you manage to build the game in some other way or on some other platform, let me know!

+**IMPORTANT**: currently, many sprites are missing.
+If you see white rectangles where sprites should be, it means that asset hasn't been created yet.

 ### Current Status ###

 - [x] Levels BG / Borders display